MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 {: .challenge}

 Let's also make a test for the `build_bond_list` function.
-We start with defining the test.
+We start with creating `test_molecule.py`, then defining the test inside that file.

 ~~~
 def test_build_bond_list():